$CrowdDiff$: Multi-hypothesis Crowd Density Estimation using Diffusion Models: Introduction

-Additionally, to eschew the loss of density that is probable with the density-based crowd-counting methods, we simply count the number of blobs observed in the predicted density map and this is done by detecting the contours in the map.
+Additionally, to eschew the probable loss of density with the density-based crowd counting methods, we count the number of blobs observed in the predicted density map by thresholding pixel density values.
 Consequently, we eliminate the effect of background noise as there is no requirement to sum over the density pixel values.
-Then, we introduce the crowd map fusion mechanism where multiple dot maps constructed by detecting contours are combined together to improve the counting performance.
-It is noteworthy that this is only possible with generative models due to their stochastic nature.
-In addition, inspired by Deja \etal \cite{deja2023learning} on joint learning with diffusion models, we introduce an auxiliary regression branch only during training which estimates the crowd count based on encoder-decoder feature representations from the denoising network to improve feature learning.
+Then, we introduce the crowd map fusion mechanism, combining multiple dot maps constructed after thresholding to improve the counting performance.
+This is only possible with generative models due to their stochastic nature.
+In addition, inspired by \cite{deja2023learning} on joint learning with diffusion models, we introduce an auxiliary regression branch only during training, which estimates the count based on encoder-decoder features from the denoising network to improve feature learning.